-Bear Crawl is a functional exercise that builds overall body strength and improves coordination, flexibility, mobility and stability.
+Bear Crawls are a functional exercise that builds overall body strength and improves coordination, flexibility, mobility and stability.

 Doing Bear Crawls going forward will work the legs while going backward will place more emphasis on the upper body.